kenziewebm/piston-launcher/readme.md

 not endorsed by Mojang A.B B)

-not related in any way shape or form with Mojang AB B)
+not related in any way shape or form with Mojang A.B B)

 ### deps
 python

 `pip install toga`

 made to work on windows (should run on linux as well)

 ### todo